Skip to content

 Why your site speed is quietly costing you customers

 A one-second delay can cut conversions by 7%.
-Here's what page speed really means for a small business, and how we ship sites that load in under a second.
+Here's what page speed really means for a small business, and how I ship sites that load in under a second.

 There’s a number that should bother every business owner with a website: roughly half of visitors leave a page that takes longer than three seconds to load.
 They don’t email you to complain.
 They don’t fill out a form.
 They just go back to the search results and click your competitor.